DISCOGRAPHY OF

 "Igede," his smash hit from 1971, based on Igbo folklore, has all the earmarks of post-colonial Nigerian Highlife (music for those who could afford a good time): guitar, killer percussion, and an out-of-tune piano, but it has a relentless groove that sticks.
 While "Part One" of this classic of Nigerian danceband highlife can be found on the Flame Tree compilation, the album HIS PHILOSOPHIES features a second version of the song ("Part Two") that further deconstructs the melody.
 A muted trumpet with a wah-wah sound mocks the vocals as the hand-drums rattle in complex concordance.
 It's a sparkling, poetic track that will always conjur up the good times.

 His album ILO ABU CHI from 1974 contained "Elege," "Ejina Uwa nya isi (Don't be arrogant)", "Uwem ereri mbot emi (No rest 'til Death)", "Nwa anyi egbuna anyi (We should not kill ourselves)", and "Okwukwe na nchekwube (Faith and trust)", all of which are included on the Flametree GREATEST HITS CD.
 "Ije enu (Life)", which leads off that compilation, is drawn from the album HIS PHILOSOPHIES, 1975, along with "Osondu (Escape from Death)."
 But, despite the title, this is not his greatest hits, just a slice of his great music.
 Missing here most notably is "Money Palaver," one of his big hits.
-And I have not yet discovered his earliest recording and hit "No Condition is Permanent."
+His earliest recorded hit, "No Condition is Permanent," was finally reissued in 2024 on the crucial box set of Nigerian Guitar Roots from el Sur Records (reviewed in Best of 2024 page).

 Born in 1940, Celestine was educated musically by his uncle who taught him how to read music and play harmonium.
 His grandmother was a folk musician and dancer and his father, who worked as a coal miner, was a popular local performer of igede, ikpa and ode music.
 His mother was lead singer for a women's dance troupe.